Share this

 Step 2: Click on the FLC Wage Search Wizard on the Online Wage Library interface, and select your company's state in the Select a State/Territory section, such as California.

-Step 3: In the Select a Data Source section, choose the 7/2023-6/2024 All Industries Database and select the specific county where your company is located.
+Step 3: In the Select a Data Source section, choose the 7/2023-6/2024 All Industries Database and select the county where your company is located.

 4. Solutions When Falling Short of Wage Standards